TaskSculpta - A Windows task action automation tool with a difference.

 TaskSculpta - Introduction

-TaskSculpta is a tool I created some time ago to automate the release of my utilities to this website.
-I also use it for many other things.
-I've basically put the same user interface from my other recent new tool TaskFlexa.
+TaskSculpta is a general purpose automation tool I created some time ago to automate the release of my utilities.
+I also use it for various other development tasks.
+I've put a similar user interface from my other recent new tool TaskFlexa.

 This tool is perfect for technical and semi technical Windows users who want to automate processes, integration or just make regular tasks simpler.
 You do not need programming knowledge to use TaskSculpta but if you are a software, database or web developer you can use it in conjunction with Python or VBScripts.
 You can also use it to launch you're own console application and monitor the success of fail status of that application.